top of page

 It's often down to owners of both male and female cats failing to have their cats neutered at all- or at a young enough age.

-When owners don't want these or can't cope they often get thrown out onto the street to fend for themselves.
+When owners don't want the resulting kittens or can't cope, they often get thrown out onto the street to fend for themselves.

 • Reduces the risk of stealing for breeding